elugens/hello-javascript/docs/browser-related-questions/forms-controls/focusing-focus-blur.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Any element becomes focusable if it has tabindex.
 The value of the attribute is the order number of the element when Tab (or something like that) is used to switch between them.</div><br />
-  <div><strong>Technical Response:</strong> By default, many elements do not support focusing.
-The list varies a bit between browsers, but one thing is always correct: focus/blur support is guaranteed for elements that a visitor can interact with: &#8249;button&#8250;, &#8249;input&#8250;, &#8249;select&#8250;, &#8249;a&#8250; and so on.
-On the other hand, elements that exist to format something, such as &#8249;div&#8250;, &#8249;span&#8250;, &#8249;table&#8250; – are un-focusable by default.
-The method `elem.focus()` doesn’t work on them, and focus/blur events are never triggered.
-Any element becomes focusable if it has tabindex.
-The value of the attribute is the order number of the element when Tab (or something like that) is used to switch between them.
+  <div><strong>Technical Response:</strong> Many elements do not allow focusing by default.
+The list varies slightly between browsers, but one thing is always true: focus/blur support is assured for elements with which a visitor may interact: &#8249;button&#8250;, &#8249;input&#8250;, &#8249;select&#8250;, &#8249;a&#8250;, and others.
+Elements that exist to format something, such as &#8249;div&#8250;, &#8249;span&#8250;, and table>, on the other hand, are unfocusable by default.
+The method `elem.focus()` does not affect them, and focus/blur events are never triggered.
+If an element has a tabindex, it becomes focusable.
+The property's value is the element's order number when Tab (or anything similar) gets used to transition between them.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />